shvms/pingo/README.md

     * `interval` for sending ping requests at a custom interval
     * `timeout` for waiting a certain time period for a ping reply before sending new one.
     * `packetsize` for sending ICMP packets of required size (in bytes).
 * Supports both IPv4 & IPv6.
+* Note: Currently, `pingo` does not support non-root access.
+For that a UDP message with a random number as `ID` needs to be sent. `non-privileged` mode will be added later.

 ## Usage
 `ping [-c=count] [-i=interval] [-t=timeout] [-ttl=TTL] [-s=packetsize] [-6] host`<br>